 Yes, but it’s up to individual states as to whether they will allow it.
 Under a provision of the Unlawful Internet Gaming Enforcement Act, states could decide whether they wanted to legalize horse race betting or not.

 Is It Safe To Bet On A Legal Online Horse Betting Site?

-Fully licensed and regulated online horse betting sites are safe places to gamble thanks to their high-quality digital security and the regulation they receive 24/7.
-In contrast, offshore and illegal horse betting sites cannot be trusted with your money and don’t usually have good digital security.
+Yes, as long as the betting site is licensed and regulated.
+These horse betting sites including TVG, BetMGM Horse Racing, and Caesars Racebook are safe thanks to their high-quality digital security and the regulation they receive from state gaming commissions.
+Conversely, illegal horse betting sites cannot be trusted with your money or personal information due to inferior digital security systems.

 How Do You Register At Online Horse Race Betting Sites In The US?

 There are multiple ways in which you can register for an online horse racing site or app in the US.

 Desktop sites have the easiest registration process by far.
 You can visit the desktop site of your chosen horse race betting operator and click “Register”.
 Then you’ll need to provide some personal information like your date of birth, address, and Social Security number.

 Once the site verifies your identity and age, you’ll be allowed to fund the account through a variety of deposit methods.
 Once funding is complete, be sure to take advantage of any opening bonus that may apply and begin betting!

 Apple makes it easy to register for a horse race betting app on any iOS device: